-With Postpartum Depression the woman may need greater intervention.
+With PPD the woman may need greater intervention.
 A doctor needs to assess the woman and ensure that there is no other medical cause for the symptoms that she is experiencing.
 Prescribing medication may be necessary when all else is ruled out.
 These medications are known as antidepressants and they are not physically addictive.
 They are not sedatives.
 They help the brain become more efficient at utilizing certain neurotransmitters.
 These medications may be taken for a period of time to ensure that the brain functioning and chemistry is back to normal and this may be the woman’s one and only treatment for Depression.
 Counselling would also be recommended to help the woman address her fears, to gain confidence in her abilities and to address any issues of suicide.

 Dealing With Postpartum Depression

 Postpartum Depression is a condition that is serious and can have profound effects on the mother and child, as well as the rest of the family.
 Measures should be taken to pre-screen those that are at risk due to their histories and to monitor mothers in the months after they have delivered.
-If you have any concerns you should always consult with your family doctor who specializes in patients with Postpartum Depression.
+If you have any concerns you should always consult with your family doctor who specializes in patients with PPD.